VU-HMS/Tutorial-stabilizing-walking/README.md

 *unperturbed walking:* The examples use data of one subject (ExampleData/S3) of the study: [Dataset and analyses for: Active foot placement control ensures stable gait: Effect of constraints on foot placement and ankle moments](https://doi.org/10.5281/zenodo.4229851).
 This analysis can be applied to all subjects after downloading the data.

-*perturbed and unperturbed walking*: the examples GeneralExample_Moore2013.m and Moore2013_ComparePertUnpert.m use the data from: Moore JK, Hnat SK, van den Bogert AJ.
+*perturbed and unperturbed walking*: the examples GeneralExample_Moore2013.m and Moore2013_ComparePertUnpert.m use data from: Moore JK, Hnat SK, van den Bogert AJ.
 2015.
 An elaborate data set on human gait and the effect of mechanical perturbations.
 PeerJ 3:e918 [An elaborate data set on human gait and the effect of mechanical perturbations [PeerJ]](https://doi.org/10.7717/peerj.918).
 Example data of one subject walking (ExampleData/Moore2013) is used in these example.
-The analysis can be applied to all subjects after dowloading the data from the online repository.
+The analysis can be applied to all subjects after dowloading data from the online repository.

 ## Python examples